 Low levels of mental and physical energy can lead to procrastination.
 For example, someone might delay washing the dishes when they get home, because they’re tired from having worked hard all day.

-Self-control (also known as self-discipline and willpower) reflects people’s ability to guide their behavior in pursuit of their goals, especially when faced with harmful temptations.
-Exerting self-control is crucial to self-regulating one’s behavior and avoiding procrastination.
+In many cases, low energy levels interfere with people’s ability to exert self-control (also known as self-discipline and willpower), which reflects people’s ability to guide their behavior in pursuit of their goals, especially when faced with harmful temptations.
+Exerting self-control is crucial to regulating one’s behavior and avoiding procrastination.
 Accordingly, procrastination is sometimes said to occur because of akrasia, a state of mind where someone acts against their better judgment due to a lack of sufficient self-control.

 Problematic environment